mgysel/DIMY/README.md

 python3 -m pip install -r requirements.txt
 ```

-If for some weird reason you want everything installed...
+If for some weird reason you want everything installed in your own user profile...

 ```bash
 python3 -m pip install --upgrade --user pip wheel